sagemath/trac_to_gh/Issue 3072.md

 # Issue 3072: sage -i numeric-24.2 (and all other experimental packages) fails

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3072

 Original creator: was